srushti-w/OpenAI-Lead-bot-app/README.md

 ## 🧪 Example CSV File Format

 You can upload a CSV with any number of columns.
-Example structure:

-account,sector,year_established,revenue,employees,office_location,subsidiary_of
-Acme Corp,Manufacturing,1995,$50M,500,Chicago,Global Holdings
-DataWave Inc,IT Services,2010,$25M,200,New York,
-BrightLogix,Healthcare,2005,$40M,350,Boston,MedTech Group
----

 ## 🛠️ Tech Stack